AnthonyWrather/demo_ror_app/README.md

 # README

 This is a sample RoR application using Dev Containers.
+It uses devise, hotwire, turbo, stimulus with a postgres db.

 ```bash
   Ruby version : 3.3.3
   Rails version : 7.2.2.1
 ```

 ## Create initial project and setup.
+(Release v0.0.1)

 ```bash
 rails new demo_ror_app -c tailwind --database=postgresql --devcontainer